wellguimaraes/react-formy/README.md

 # React Formy
-A light, simple and fast higher order component to keep form state.
+A light, simple and fast way to keep form state.

 ## Install it
 `npm install react-formy --save`